KelvinJais/Job-Applications-Tracker/README.md

 # A Job Applications Tracker app.

-Works by reading through your email and using nlp to extract company names and job
+Works by reading through your email, using NLP to extract company names and jobs while updating a database, allowing you to keep track of all your applications.

-## Notes

-The text "Thank you for applying to Kelvin Corp." returned this {'apply': 1, 'thank you for applying to company': 1}, Even though I specified greedy as longest.

-## To do
+## Current Updates

-->Gotta move the matcher declarion to a function and pass as argument to function. instead of creating one for every feature extraction.
-Slows down the code
+### Stage 1: Classifying emails as Apply, Reject, or Regular mail
+-> Current model uses a bag of n-grams model and a random forest model to classify the model.
+The current model has an accuracy of 98 percent on the test set.